Galeana, Nuevo León

+Geography

+Galeana is the largest municipality in the state, totaling 7154.6 km2.

 Climate

 Climate in Galeana is usually much colder than the rest of the state.
 In summer it is pleasantly cool and during winter, temperatures may reach down to -9°C. Annual average temperature is 17°C, and the average rain precipitation is around 446 mm.
 The winter cold blends with a noticeable lack of air humidity.
 Predominants winds comes from the north.

 Crops

 The main crop in Galeana is the potato, which is exported to different states and is also internationally shipped.

 Tourist attractions

 The municipality is known for its numerous tourist attractions.
 Probably the best known attraction is the Cerro del Potosí (Potosi's Mount), the highest mountain in the whole state, which rises over 3,600 meters above sea level.
 On the Rayones-Galeana highway lies El Puente de Dios (God's Bridge), a majestic natural archway that lies on top of a small creek.
 El Pozo del Gavilán is an enormous, deep natural cenote, where diverse species live.
 The Laguna de Labradores, in the capital, is a small lake connected to the Pozo del Gavilán.